spread-ai/docs-comments/docs/module-1/what-is-eig.md

 With the EI Graph all of the information from all parts of the process are maintained in a structured way so that every team and engineer in the development process is working on same data source.
 Each team can then create applications to present the data in a way that's most useful for their area of work.

 <?quiz?>
-question: What is the schema that structures data within Spread called?
+question: What is the schema that structures and contextualizes data called?
-answer-correct: Engineering Intelligence Network
+answer-correct: Engineering Intelligence Graph
 answer: Engineering Cloud
 answer: Engineering Intelligence Graph
 answer: Engineering Intelligence Network